-- You can put them through a dishwasher cycle, removing them from the dishwasher as soon as the cycle has finished and filling them immediately afterwards.
+- You can put them through a dishwasher cycle, removing them from the dishwasher as soon as the cycle has finished and filling them with jam immediately afterwards.
 I use this method if my dishwasher happens to be going on.

 - You can boil the jars and lids in a large pan for 10-15 minutes.
 [I’m never keen on this method as it involves boiling water and leads to a risk of scalding.]

 - Finally, you can wash and rinse the glass jars, placing them into the microwave wet and then cooking them on high for 60 seconds.
 However, the lids would have to be boiled in a pan of water separately for 10-15 minutes as metal cannot go in the microwave.
 [I have never used this method as it involves 2 separate processes which I think is a bit of a faff!]